-- Authorization to advertise for, receive, and award construction bids for the project, subject to Commission approval. - Disbursement of moneys from the district's project construction fund after receiving Commission approval.
+- ➤ The funding source for project maintenance and the conditions, if any, under which a portion of maintenance funding will be paid to the State.
+Repaying the State is no longer required.
+As noted above, the money a one-half mill maintenance levy or an alternative funding source generates must be deposited into fund 034 and can only be used to maintain and repair facilities, including preventive maintenance, periodic repairs, and replacing facility components. - Authorization to advertise for, receive, and award construction bids for the project, subject to Commission approval. - Disbursement of moneys from the district's project construction fund after receiving Commission approval.
 Payments from the construction fund are restricted to: 1) professional design and administration services, 2) payments to contractors who have performed work, 3) purchases related to the Project, and 4) any transactions authorized necessary or appropriate for establishing and administering investment accounts.
 Occasionally, districts will receive approval from the Commission for reimbursement of items that should have been project costs.
 If this is the case, the District should have an approval letter on file from the Commission that should be presented to the auditor to substantiate the expenditure.
 All payments from fund 010 should evidence approval by the district treasurer or another board designee and by the Commission, as delegated to the construction manager.
-Locally Funded Initiatives should not be paid from fund 010, but from another fund identified by the district. - > The Commission will pay the construction manager from the State's share of the project.
+Locally Funded Initiatives should not be paid from fund 010, but from another fund identified by the district. - The Commission will pay the construction manager from the State's share of the project.
 (These payments should be recorded in fund 010 as receipts of the State's share and as construction expenditures.
-When establishing budgets for the project, these amounts should be included in estimated receipts and appropriations.) - > Disposition of any balance left in the project construction fund after completion of the project: - Regarding investment earnings attributable to the school's own contributions to the project, the school should either: retain them in its project construction fund for future projects, transfer them to its project maintenance fund, or transfer them to its permanent improvement fund.
-[Ohio Rev. Code § 3318.12(C)(1)] - o The school should transfer investment earnings attributable to the state's contribution to the School Facilities Commission [Ohio Rev. Code § 3318.12(C)(2)] - o Any other surplus remaining in the school district's project construction fund after the project's completion shall be transferred to the commission and the school district board in proportion to their respective contributions to the fund.
+When establishing budgets for the project, these amounts should be included in estimated receipts and appropriations.) - Disposition of any balance left in the project construction fund after completion of the project: - o Regarding investment earnings attributable to the school's own contributions to the project, the school should either: retain them in its project construction fund for future projects, transfer them to its project maintenance fund, or transfer them to its permanent improvement fund.
+[Ohio Rev. Code § 3318.12(C)(1)] - o The school should transfer investment earnings attributable to the state's contribution to the School Facilities Commission [Ohio Rev. Code § 3318.12(C)(2)] - Any other surplus remaining in the school district's project construction fund after the project's completion shall be transferred to the commission and the school district board in proportion to their respective contributions to the fund.
 [Ohio Rev. Code § 3318.12(C)(3)]